JuneWprog/Notes-React/README.md

 6.  npm install
 7.  delete files in MyApp according to your needs.
 8.  copy this git files into your MyApp
-9. *note: beaware the file path.
+    *note: be aware of the file path.

-10.  run your server: npm start
+9. Finally, run your server: npm start